 My ambulatory/site-specific text Sudley House was realised as a guided tour/performance at Sudley House, Mossley Hill, Liverpool, in four shows on 6 and 12 November 2004, with Scott Thurston as second voice and presence.
 The performance text may be read here, again on Great Works.
 Click at the top from the page you find there to Preamble to Instructions before reading on.
 In 2012 I wrote a shorter version for the page or screen which may be read here.

-Some more sonnets and other poems may be seen on the Eyewear feature on my work, here.
+Some sonnets from Warrant Error and other poems may be seen on the Eyewear feature on my work, here.

 Two contrasting sonnets were published here, in English, the journal of the English Association, but long before I was elected a Fellow.